Mt. Zion AME Church celebrates 138 years

 CHARLESTON, S.C.
-(WCBD) – A historical church in downtown Charleston is celebrating 138 years of service today.
+(WCBD) – A historical church in downtown Charleston is celebrating 138 years of service.
 Through the Jim Crow era, the Civil Rights Movement, hurricanes, earthquakes, and fires, Mt.
 Zion AME church has stood strong for nearly fourteen decades.

 Originally joined with another Charleston church, Mother Emanuel AME Church, in October 1882 Mt.
 Zion was created.